777arc/textbook/content/frequency_domain.rst

 Now that we have learned about what an FFT is and how the output is represented, let's actually look at some Python code and use Numpy's FFT function, np.fft.fft().
 It is recommended that you use a full Python console/IDE on your computer, but in a pinch you can use the online web-based Python console linked at the bottom of the navigation bar on the left.

-First, let us create a signal in the time domain.
+First we need to create a signal in the time domain.
 Feel free to follow along with your own Python console.
 To keep things simple, we will make a simple sine wave at 0.15 Hz.
 We will also use a sample rate of 1 Hz, meaning in time we sample at 0, 1, 2, 3 seconds, etc.

 .. code-block:: python